CAR T-cell Therapy

 How does it work?

-The patient will first undergo screening and a series of tests to determine if CAR T-cell Therapy is an appropriate treatment option for their disease, and to ensure that the patient is fit to undergo treatment.
+The patient will first undergo assessment and some investigations to determine if CAR T-cell therapy is an appropriate treatment option for their disease, and to ensure that the patient is fit to undergo treatment.

 Step 1.
 Collecting the T-cells